darius/traitor/laplace-essay-on-probabilities.md

 the great laws of nature, follows them as necessarily as the revolutions of the Sun.
-In our ignorance of the links that unite each to the whole system of the universe, we made them depend on final causes, or chance, by which they would occur and succeed one another with regularity, or without apparent order; but these imaginary causes successively retreated with the borders of our knowledge, and would disappear wholly before the healthy philosophy that sees in them only the expression of the ignorance actually due to ourselves.
+In our ignorance of the links that unite each to the whole system of the universe, we made them depend on final causes, or on chance, according to whether they occur and succeed one another with regularity, or without apparent order; but these imaginary causes have successively retreated with the borders of our knowledge, and disappear wholly before the healthy philosophy that sees in them only the expression of the ignorance actually due to ourselves.

-Present events have, to preceding ones, a link founded on the evident principle that one thing cannot begin to be without a cause producing it.
+Present events have, to the preceding ones, a link founded on the evident principle that one thing cannot begin to be without a cause producing it.
 This axiom, known by the name of the *principle of sufficient reason*, reaches even the actions we judge indifferent.
 The